ValleyJin/gemston_fantasy/01_gemston/EN/EN_6.md

-# 6. The Start of a Hostile Fate
+# 6. The Beginning of a Feud
 <br><br><br>
 Spring came to Bern.<br>